-Paul Ryan is the President of the American Idea Foundation and served as the 54th Speaker of the U.S. House of Representatives.
+Paul Ryan was the 54th Speaker of the U.S. House of Representatives.
 In office from October 2015 to January 2019, he was the youngest speaker in nearly 150 years.

 During his tenure as Speaker, Ryan spearheaded efforts to reform our nation’s tax code, rebuild our national defense, expand domestic energy production, combat the opioid epidemic, reform our criminal justice system, and promote economic opportunity.

 As chairman of the House Ways and Means Committee he worked to protect health care choices, advance free trade, and strengthen the economy.
 Before that, Ryan served as chairman of the House Budget Committee where he outlined revolutionary blueprints to balance the federal budget and pay off the national debt.

 In 2012, he was selected to serve as Governor Mitt Romney’s Vice-Presidential nominee.
 Ryan was first elected to Congress at age 28 and represented Wisconsin’s First District for two decades.